-- We identified construction orders out of those in the Public Utility Systems, Energy & Industrial Systems, and Electronic Systems businesses which involved a higher degree of uncertainty compared to other contracts in estimating the total cost, based on our understandings of the contract terms, type of construction, cost components, and assumptions used in the estimate. - Of the orders identified, we selected contracts whose percentage of completion showed a significant deviation from an expected percentage of completion built on the pattern of costs incurred for similar contracts in the past experienced by the same business unit. - For the selected construction orders, to evaluate the reasonableness of significant assumptions used as a basis of estimating the total cost, we: - Inquired of relevant responsible personnel about the reason why the percentage of completion showed a significant deviation when compared to the pattern of costs incurred for similar contracts in the past; - Compared the estimated total cost as of the end of this fiscal year to the initial estimated total cost, and assessed the reasons for any changes in estimate to evaluate the precision of the estimated total cost; - Inquired of relevant responsible personnel regarding the status of construction as well as whether reassessment of the estimated total cost was necessary, and evaluated the reasonableness of the responses in light of the construction time-table and the costs incurred to date; and - Agreed the estimated total cost to the cost calculation sheet and observed that all costs necessary for the type of construction agreed with the customer were included in the cost calculation.
+- We identified construction orders out of those in the Public Utility Systems, Energy & Industrial Systems, and Electronic Systems businesses which involved a higher degree of uncertainty compared to other contracts in estimating the total cost, based on our understandings of the contract terms, type of construction, cost components, and assumptions used in the estimate. - Of the orders identified, we selected contracts whose percentage of completion deviated significantly from an expected percentage of completion based on the pattern of costs incurred for similar contracts in the past within the same business unit. - For the selected construction orders, to evaluate the appropriateness of significant assumptions used as the basis of estimating the total cost, we: - Inquired of relevant responsible personnel about the reason why the percentage of completion deviated significantly when compared to the pattern of costs incurred for similar contracts in the past; - Compared the estimated total cost as of the end of this fiscal year to the initial estimated total cost, and assessed the reasons for any changes in estimate to evaluate the precision of the estimated total cost; - Inquired of relevant responsible personnel regarding the status of construction as well as whether reassessment of the estimated total cost was necessary, and evaluated the reasonableness of the responses in light of the construction time-table and the costs incurred to date; and - Agreed the estimated total cost to the cost calculation sheet and observed that all costs necessary for the type of construction agreed with the customer were included in the cost calculation.